edwardcrompton/twitter-friends/readme.md

 To do next
 ----------

+Running tests locally, I seem to get an error which is related to using an old version of phpunit.
+Work out how to upgrade phpunit and its dependencies using composer.

 Tests now run on Travis CI inside the docker container.
 However, they fail with
 RuntimeException: The only supported ciphers are AES-128-CBC and AES-256-CBC with the correct key lengths.